alfio-event/alf.io/website/content/en/docs/Configuration/Payment/stripe-sca.md

+---
+title: "Enable Strong Customer Authentication on Stripe"
+linkTitle: "Stripe: enable SCA"
+date: 2019-10-14
+weight: 2
+description: >
+  How to enable Strong Customer Authentication (_a.k.a.
+3DSecure 2.0_) for your Stripe integration
+---

 ## Enable Strong Customer Authentication with Stripe

 [SCA](https://stripe.com/docs/strong-customer-authentication) is a new rule coming into effect on September 14th, 2019 in Europe.